jasmcaus/tau/docs/cmake-quickstart.md

 }
 ```

-You can read more about the assertions that Muon provides [here](https://github.com/jasmcaus/Muon/blob/dev/docs/CMake-quickstart.md).
+You can read more about the assertions that Tau provides [here](https://github.com/jasmcaus/Tau/blob/dev/docs/CMake-quickstart.md).

 To build the code, add the following to the end of your `CMakeLists.txt` file:
 ```cmake